Supporting someone with cancer and dementia

 Planning for the future

 There are different ways the person you care for can plan ahead.
 This is sometimes known as advance care planning.
-Usually, this is an opportunity for them to make decisions about:
+Usually, this is a chance for them to make decisions about:

 The person you care for can talk to you, or to someone else they trust, about how they would like to be cared for.
 They can also write down their wishes and preferences and share them with family members and healthcare professionals.
 This is called an advance statement.

 If the person you care for refuses a treatment, they will still receive good care.
-They will still have medicines to help manage any symptoms they may have.
+They will still have medicines to help manage any symptoms.

 Although someone can create their own power of attorney, it can help to speak to a solicitor.
 They will make sure it meets all the requirements of the law.
 If you do not have a solicitor, you can find one by contacting the Law Society.